esdoc/esdoc/site/manual/usage/feature.md

 ## ECMAScript Proposal
 ESDoc supports a part of [ECMAScript Proposal](https://github.com/tc39/proposals) that are implemented by [Babel](http://babeljs.io/docs/plugins/#transform-plugins-experimental).

-If you want to use this, you need to specify `experimentalProposal` at configuration.
+If you want to use this, you need to specify `experimentalProposal` at configuration.<br/>
 All configurations are [here](./configuration/config.html#full-config).

 ```json